Fayetteville, North Carolina minor league baseball history: History

 Beginning in 1909, Fayetteville first hosted minor league baseball, when the Fayetteville Highlanders joined the Eastern Carolina League, playing at Cape Fear Fairgrounds Park.
 The Fayetteville Highlanders continued as members of the Eastern Carolina League (1909, 1911, 1928–1929) and Eastern Carolina Association (1910).
 The Highlanders captured the 1910 Eastern Carolina Association Championship.
 Jim Thorpe, Olympic Champion and Pro Football Hall of Fame inductee played for the 1910 championship team.

-The Fayetteville Cubs(1946–1948) were members of the Coastal Plain League (1946) and Tri-State League (1947–1948), playing at Pittman Stadium.
+The Fayetteville Cubs (1946–1948) were members of the Coastal Plain League (1946) and Tri-State League (1947–1948), playing at Pittman Stadium.
 The Fayetteville Cubs were an affiliate of the Chicago Cubs and captured the 1948 Tri-State League Championship.

-In 1947, Rocky Marciano traveled to Fayetteville with friends to try out for the team.
-Marciano lasted three weeks and was cut.
-He would return home to Brockton, Massachusetts and begin his professional boxing career.
+In 1947, Rocky Marciano traveled to Fayetteville with friends to try out for the Fayetteville Cubs team.
+Marciano lasted three weeks before being cut from the team.
+He then returned home to Brockton, Massachusetts and began his professional boxing career.

 In 1949, the Fayetteville Scotties played as members of Tobacco State League.